It’s Thursday, March 23. The last practice before Wes-Del’s final regular season game against Elwood.

 His love for the game came when he was a kid.
 His father, Floyd, coached him in every sport he played, except basketball.

-McGlothin went to Blackford High School (Blackford County) and played on the basketball team.
+McGlothin went to Blackford High School in Blackford County and played on the basketball team.
 After graduating in 1988, he went on to play for Indiana Wesleyan University.
 Following the end of his college career, he started to miss the sport.

-“How can I stay involved in this [basketball]?”
-John said.
-“And I got an opportunity right away at Wapahani with Chris Benedict in 1993 and I loved it.
-Once I got into it I was like, ‘Man, this kind of scratches that itch to still be part of it.’”
+“How can I stay involved in [basketball]?”
+McGlothin said.
+“And I got an opportunity right away at Wapahani with Chris Benedict in 1993, and I loved it.
+Once I got into it, I was like, ‘Man, this kind of scratches that itch to still be part of it.’”

 The coaching journey

-John found his first official coaching job at Wapahani High School where he coached the middle school team and was an assistant coach for the high school varsity team before an opportunity opened up at Haines City High School in Haines City, Florida.
+McGlothin found his first official coaching job at Wapahani where he coached the middle school team and was an assistant for the high school varsity team.
+Then, an opportunity opened up at Haines City High School in Haines City, Florida.
 He went there mainly to teach, but the job also came with an assistant coach role.